jclouds/legacy-jclouds/index.md

 or [Clojure](http://clojure.org) development skills.
 The jclouds API gives you the freedom to use portable abstractions or cloud-specific features.

 jclouds tests support of 30 cloud providers and cloud software stacks including Amazon, GoGrid, Ninefold, vCloud, OpenStack, and Azure.
-Please see the complete list of [jclouds supported providers](http://www.jclouds.org/documentation/reference/supported-providers/) that are promoted by the jclouds API.
+Please see the complete list of [jclouds supported providers](http://www.jclouds.org/documentation/reference/supported-providers/) that are supported by the jclouds API.

 jclouds offers several API abstractions as Java and Clojure libraries.
 The most mature of these are BlobStore and ComputeService.